-Mobile clients can activate MPN subscriptions by using special APIs provided by their Lightstreamer SDK.
-An MPN subscription activation requires an opened Lightstreamer session and takes both the parameters of a common real-time subscription (data adapter, group ID, schema, mode, etc.) and the additional parameters needed to specify how (and when) notifications must be formatted and delivered.
+Mobile and web clients can activate MPN subscriptions by using special APIs provided by their Lightstreamer SDK.
+An MPN subscription activation requires an open Lightstreamer session and takes both the parameters of a common real-time subscription (data adapter, group ID, schema, mode, etc.) and the additional parameters needed to specify how (and when) notifications must be formatted and delivered.

-The MPN Module is disabled by default, but can be enabled and configured through the <mpn> section of the Lightstreamer Server configuration file.
+The MPN Module is disabled by default, but can be enabled and configured through the mpn section of the Lightstreamer Server configuration file.

-Live examples with full source code are available online, to get started with Mobile Push Notifications very easily:
+An introductory tutorial and live examples with full source code are available online, to get started with mobile and web push notifications very easily: